flyway/flywaydb.org/documentation/commandline/index.md

 <pre class="console"><span>&gt;</span> ./flyway info -url='"jdbc:snowflake://ab12345.snowflakecomputing.com/?db=demo_db&user=foo"'</pre>

-### Piped input
+### Configuration from standard input

-You can pipe configuration options to the Standard Input.
+You can provide configuration options to the standard input of the Flyway command line.
 Flyway will expect such configuration to be in the same format as a configuration file.

 This allows you to compose Flyway with other operations.
-For instance, you can decrypt a config file containing login credentials straight into Flyway.
+For instance, you can decrypt a config file containing login credentials and pipe it straight into Flyway.

 #### Examples